 Once you reach the mountain hut the summit of Pico Ruivo is within touching distance.
 Just another five minutes on the trail, which winds up around the side of Ruivo and eventually leads you up to the mighty summit, which is the highest point on Madeira island at 1,862m above sea-level.
 The best part about Pico Ruivo is that you have panoramic views, which means you can really get a sense of the island.
 I spent some time at the summit looking at my maps and identifying certain regions and other peaks to gain some knowledge on the geography of the island.

-Below you can see a couple of photos of the summit and a drone video of when we made it to the top!
+Below you can see a couple of photos of the summit of when we made it to the top!

 Even though you are at the highest point on Madeira, the journey back is not downhill.
 You will pick up another 500m of incline on the return leg back to Pico do Arieiro from Pico Ruivo.
 The route back is quite challenging because the final 2-kilometers are almost all uphill on the very steep section back towards Ninho da Manta, which is the balcony viewpoint.

 Even though you are returning on the same trail, it is a much different experience when you are facing the other way as the backdrop will be entirely different.
 Even in different lighting conditions at a different time of day you can have an entirely unique experience.

 I hope you enjoyed this guide about the Pico do Arieiro to Pico Ruivo hike and have a safe and epic journey on the most famous trail on Madeira Island.
 Happy hiking!

 HAVE YOU READ MY OTHER MADEIRA BLOGS?

 I spent six months exploring Madeira and the nearby island of Porto Santo.
 These are some of my most popular guides about the region that you may be interested in.

 All of my favorite hikes: MADEIRA HIKING GUIDE: 60 AWESOME HIKES ON MADEIRA